Tricky1702/JaguarCompany/trunk/jaguar_company_readme.txt

 ---------------
 v2.5 (2013-??-??)
+    *** This OXP now requires Cabal Common Library. *** Bug fix for a typo in the main script.
+    Bug fix for a typo in the black box script.
-    *** This OXP now requires Cabal Common Library. *** Proper integration for Oolite v1.77 and newer with the interface screen for base locations.
+    Proper integration for Oolite v1.77 and newer with the interface screen for base locations.
     Added check for blackbox + software patch for base locations in the $addInterface() function.
     Renamed the vertex and fragment shaders.